tiftaylor/book_app/README.md

 ## Change Log
+08-26-2020 5:22pm - Ability to delete a book from the details view
 08-26-2020 4:45pm - Ability to update book details to user preference
 08-25-2020 10:00pm - Added CSS, including hamburger and final touches
 08-25-2020 8:15pm - Cleaned up code and added Partials via Layout dir